 Issues topping the list include:

 1. Demographic shifts: Retiring baby boomers and the population surge of potential millennial home buyers are expected to have a big impact on real estate.
 For example, for seniors, housing needs will shift to homes where they can age-in-place or they may search for downsized homes, senior communities or assisted living.
 Millennials will be making choices on whether to buy or postpone buying and the location will have a big impact on their decision.
+Veterans and active-duty military personnel having access to va loans and other programs may also have an impact on the real estate market.

 2. Excess capital supply: U.S. real estate remains attractive to investors across the globe.
 “Funds continue to flow from outside the U.S. to purchase U.S. real estate,” BUILDER reports about the survey results.
 “The supply is driven by economies that have high savings rates, a shortage of mature financial markets and few safe assets.
 The investment rate is approaching record highs, presenting the potential for pressure on investments in the future.”